-Belief in the Immaculate Conception of Mary is belief in a provident God, who provides for the future, who prepares His children for their assigned task in life even before they are born, a God who foresees and equips us with all the natural and supernatural qualities we need to play our assigned role in the drama of human salvation.
-God anoints them already in the womb those men and women whom He appointed as prophets.
+The foundation for today's feast is belief in a provident God, who provides for the future, who prepares His children for their assigned task in life even before they are born, a God who foresees and equips us with all the qualities we need to play our assigned role.
+While still in the womb, unborn, God anoints those men and women whom He chooses as prophets and leaders of His people.
 Jeremiah was told, "Before I formed you in the womb I knew you, and before you were born I consecrated you; I appointed you a prophet to the nations."
 God does not just launch us into this world as beasts, meant to fight it out among ourselves.
 The evolutionary view of the survival of the fittest, of "Nature red in tooth and claw," may well describe the animal kingdom, but it is not the destiny of the people of God redeemed by grace from the harmful effects of the Fall.

 As we admire our Blessed Lady, God's most favoured one ("Full of grace") on the feast of her conception, let us thank God for His love and mercy which embraces us right from the moment of our own conception.
 As Scripture says, "or who makes you different from anyone else?
 What do you have that you did not receive?
 And if you did receive it, why do you boast as though you did not?"
 (1 Cor 4:7).
 Everything is gift, everything good in us is by God's grace.
 For we all, children of God, are also favoured and heirs of God's grace.
 Yet Mary remains the most favoured one, the mother of all graced ones, the one that enjoys the fullness of grace.